bc190402477/bc190402477/README.md

 - 👋 Hi, I’m Muhammad Haseeb.
 - 👀 I’m interested in programming.
-- 🌱 I’m currently a information Technology student.
+- 🌱 I’m currently a Computer Science student.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...